What You Need to Know

 If you’re ineligible for insurance through an employer, you can get health insurance through Connect for Health Colorado — Colorado’s version of healthcare.gov.5 Bronze, Silver, and Platinum health plans offer cover preventative service including doctor visits, hospitalizations, and mental health care.

-You can only sign up for health insurance through Connect for Health Colorado during the 2021 Open Enrollment Period, which lasts from November 1, 2020 through December 15, 2020.
-If you miss enrollment, you may be able to sign up for a plan if you qualify for a Special Enrollment Period.
+You can only sign up for health insurance through Connect for Health Colorado during the 2021 Open Enrollment Period, which lasted from November 1, 2020 through January 15, 2021.
+If you missed enrollment, you may be able to sign up for a plan if you qualify for a Special Enrollment Period.
 For example, if you lose your job, get married, or have a baby, you can apply for a plan outside of the Open Enrollment window.

 You can shop online and compare plans at connectforhealthco.com.